 No matter how careful you are to avoid being exposed to viruses, stress puts all kinds of strain on your body.
 And stress is unavoidable!
 Your body perceives (and responds to) all kinds of stressors -physical, emotional, environmental – the same way.
 Even good stress (like the thrill of a roller coaster ride) has an impact on your stress response.
 When stress is chronic, your body can end up attacking itself.
 That’s because of an immune system gone haywire.

 This connection between stress, adrenal function, and your immune system is important to understand.
 I’ve written about this connection in more detail elsewhere, but let’s take a quick look at how stress impacts adrenals, how cortisol impacts immunity and risk of infection, and how you can keep your adrenals and your immune system going strong even if your stress levels are high.

-The adrenal glands, which are located just above the kidneys, produce hormones related to the stress response.
+The adrenal glands, located just above the kidneys, produce hormones related to the stress response.
 The primary player is cortisol, which is so connected to the stress response that it’s often called the “stress hormone”.
 When cortisol levels are too high or too low, it’s likely that adrenal function isn’t at its best.

 Cortisol is the hormone that triggers the “flight, fight or freeze” response which allows your body to respond appropriately to threats.
 When this response is activated, your body shuts down production of non-essential hormones, which impact digestion, circulation, blood pressure, inflammatory responses, and immune system functioning.